pedro-abundio-wang/deep-learning/5 sequence-models/Readme.md

 - In feed-forward deep nets, there could be 100 or even 200 layers.
 In deep RNNs stacking 3 layers is already considered deep and expensive to train.
 - In some cases you might see some feed-forward network layers connected after recurrent cell.

-### Back propagation with RNNs
-- > In modern deep learning frameworks, you only have to implement the forward pass, and the framework takes care of the backward pass, so most deep learning engineers do not need to bother with the details of the backward pass.
-If however you are an expert in calculus and want to see the details of backprop in RNNs, you can work through this optional portion of the notebook.

-- If you want the details of the back propagation with programming notes look at the notebook.

 ## Natural Language Processing & Word Embeddings

-> Natural language processing with deep learning is an important combination.
-Using word vector representations and embedding layers you can train recurrent neural networks with outstanding performances in a wide variety of industries.
-Examples of applications are sentiment analysis, named entity recognition and machine translation.

 ### Introduction to Word Embeddings